Project reference number: A.3.1718083

 The project has three core research components:

-- Quality assessment censor: Sensor technology is applied across the supply chain including on farm, in packing shed, during logistics movements and at retailer warehouse and retail outlet level to create insights and awareness around eating quality, shelf life, durability, and ripening time of mangos.
+- Quality assessment censor: Sensor technology is applied across the supply chain including on farm, in packing shed, during logistics movements and at retailer warehouse and retail outlet level to create insights and awareness around eating quality, shelf life, durability, and ripening time of mangoes.
 The research involves taking measurements of the mangoes using the sensors, and creating proprietary algorithms and modelling.

 - SmartCrate produce tracker: Determining if a smart chip that measures temperature, humidity, positioning (GPS), accelerometry and gyrometry can be economically developed and integrated onto the existing crate and logistics system for the mango grower.
 Investigating if the information gathered can provide objective insights and correlations to the quality of fruit at the end of the transport journey, (ie help to reduce/remove rejection rates).